Radiohead's Thom Yorke marries partner Dajana Roncione in Sicily

 Yorke and Roncione started dating back in 2017.
 Last year, the actress appeared in Yorke’s Netflix film, ‘Anima’, which was directed by Paul Thomas Anderson.
 The “one-reeler” project accompanied the musician’s third solo album of the same name.

-Yorke was in a relationship with Rachel Owen for 23 years, before they separated in 2015.
+Yorke was in a relationship with Rachel Owen for 23 years prior to their separation in 2015.
 The following year, Owen died from cancer at the age of 48.

 “That last record [2016’s ‘A Moon Shaped Pool’] was a lot of old songs, which explains the different eras of Radiohead it might have sounded like.”